bcomnes/315-lab-microcontroller/README.md

 A quick PID .ino program was put together to address some of the usability issues found in Marshal's original write up.

+## Dependencies

-## The .tex files require --shell-escape set, and it also uses pygments for colorization.
+The .tex files require --shell-escape set, and it also uses pygments for colorization.
 This requires a working copy of python and and pygmentize installed.
 I recommend using `pip` to install pygments.
 After that, the LaTeX should just work.

 The schematics were done using fritzing, although remind me to avoid that program in the future.